fred-juma/Kodekloud-Engineer-Tasks/kodekloud DevOps Engineer/15. Deploy Nagios on Kubernetes/README.md

 thor@jump_host ~$
 ```

-Inspect the [depolyment](nagios-service.yaml) definition and ensure it is correct
+Inspect the [service definition file](nagios-service.yaml) definition and ensure it is correct

 Then apply the service definition to create the service resource
 ```bash